The Bible says God created humans directly and uniquely. We are not products of an evolutionary process that began with lower life forms.

 Or if he encoded it at creation with general mutation instructions that were sufficiently comprehensive and dynamic to allow organisms to adapt to environmental changes and evolve without his subsequent input.

-We do know enough about DNA, however, to recognize that God’s intelligent version of evolution is an incredibly elegant explanation for the diversity and sophistication of plant and animal life on earth.
+Nonetheless, God’s intelligent version of evolution is an incredibly elegant explanation for the diversity and sophistication of plant and animal life on earth.

 Our Uniqueness